Metaray/WorldLayers/README.md

 Display name can be omitted.
 Blockstate name will be used for display instead.

 Examples:
     stone
     minecraft:chest,,Chest
     minecraft:water,blue,water
     minecraft:coal_ore+minecraft:deepslate_coal_ore,black,Coal ore

 Alternatively, selector can name a file containing multiple selectors.
-Name is prefixed with @ symbol.
-File will be read as CSV described above: nonempty lines will be parsed and added to selector list, empty lines and lines starting with # symbol will be skipped.
+For this file name must be prefixed with @ symbol.
+File will be read as CSV described above, nonempty lines will be parsed and added to selector list, empty lines and lines starting with # symbol will be skipped.
 ```

 ### Blockstate format